gitlab4j/gitlab4j-api/README.md

 ```
 ---

 The API has been broken up into sub APIs classes to make it easier to learn and to separate concerns.
 Following is a list of the sub APIs along with a sample use of each API.
-See the Javadocs for a complete list of available methods for each sub API.
+See the <a href="http://www.messners.com/gitlab4j-api/javadocs/index.html?org/gitlab4j/api/package-summary.html" target="_top">Javadocs</a> for a complete list of available methods for each sub API.

 Available Sub APIs
 ------------------